bhirsch42/blog/content/post/fake-arc.md

 You can also make improvisers doing stuff on a stage feel like a scene, when really it's not.

 You're an improv nerd, so you know the structure of typical improv scenes.
 If it's part of a long form set, it's usually platform, find the thing, heighten the thing, then wipe.
-If it's more narrative-y as is common in short form, it's something like platform, find the thing, heighten the thing, falling action, button.
+If it's more narrative-y, as is common in short form, it's something like platform, find the thing, heighten the thing, falling action, button.

-Those are the lego pieces, from their assembly emerges an energy curve.
+Those are the lego pieces, and from their assembly emerges an energy curve.

 ```
           longform wipe